clubcompy/writings.clubcompy.com/blog/content/snippets/promise-instances-are-regular-objects.md

-Most Promises I have encountered in code are `.then()`'d once and then discarded.

-But, I find it helpful to demystify what a Promise is in order that I might find more uses for it.
-I consider a Promise to operate like a single value cache.
+Most Promises I have encountered in code are `.then()`'d once and then not used again.
+But, I want to demystify Promises so that we might find more uses for them.
+I like to think of Promises like a cached value.

-We can access a Promise's cached value more than once by calling its `.then()` API repeatedly and whenever needed.
+When viewing a Promise like a cache, the `.then()` API gives us access to its cached value.
+While the Promise's value is not yet fulfilled, the `.then()` API makes the caller(s) wait to be called back.
+If the Promise's value is already fulfilled, the `.then()` API will call the callback with the value as soon as possible.
+Promise objects can be:

-More demystification:  even though `Promise` is a built-in browser class, `Promise` instances are not treated as special in any way by the language.
+Additional demystification:  even though `Promise` is a built-in browser class, `Promise` instances are not treated as special in any way by the language.

-`Promise` instances can be:
+`Promise` instances are:

-* assigned to variables,
+* regular objects and can be assigned to variables,
 * passed around as parameters in our programs,
-* kept long-term for reuse, and
+* kept long-term for reuse (used as an object cache),
+* `.then()`'d multiple times over time, as well as `.then()`'d multiple times simultaneously by different asynchronous actors
-* can be garbage collected when they go out of scope like any other JavaScript objects would even when the `Promise` instance is not fulfilled.
+* garbage collected when they go out of scope like any other JavaScript object would, even when the `Promise` does not become fulfilled.
-  IOW, there's no super-secret internal reference to your Promise that you are not privy to.
+  (In other words, there's no super-secret internal reference to your Promise that you do not control that can keep it from garbage collecting.)